carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

 **SpacesInSquareBrackets** (``bool``)
   If ``true``, spaces will be inserted after ``[`` and before ``]``.
-  Lambdas or unspecified size array declarations will not be affected.
+  Lambdas without arguments or unspecified size array declarations will not be affected.

   .. code-block:: c++